-We posted this last year as a heads up to Phish fans who might be selling posters, shirts, stickers, pins or other items outside of MSG.
+We posted this each year as a heads up to Phish fans who might be selling posters, shirts, stickers, pins or other items outside of MSG.
 Read on for a true life story from the NYE 2010 run and avoid getting arrested this New Years Run!

 Woke Up This Morning…